home-assistant/home-assistant.io/source/_integrations/homekit.markdown

 <div class="note warning">

-HomeKit requires openssl 1.1.0 or later as the HomeKit Accessory Protocol (HAP) uses `ChaCha20` stream cipher and `Poly1305` authenticator.
+HomeKit requires openssl 1.1.0 or later as the HomeKit Accessory Protocol (HAP) uses the `ChaCha20` stream cipher and the `Poly1305` authenticator.

 </div>